-Personnel costs account for the majority of the budget and have risen at a 3.4% average annual rate over the FY 1996 to FY 2010 period, consistent with overall budget growth; however, actual employment has fallen since FY 2001.
-Contractual services, supplies, and materials costs have seen the greatest average rate increase (5.2%).
+Personnel costs account for the majority of the budget and have risen at a 3.1% average annual rate over the FY 1996 to FY 2011 period, consistent with overall budget growth; however, actual employment has fallen since FY 2001.
+Contractual services, supplies, and materials costs (which include contracted prisoner health care costs) have seen the greatest average rate increase (4.9%).